JAYAPRAKASH093/task-manager/README.md

 ⚠️ Known Limitations

-Data is stored using localStorage (browser only)
+Data stored using localStorage (browser only)

+No backend/database

-No backend/database (data not shared across devices)
+Data not shared across devices

 🚀 Future Improvements